tektoncd/triggers/docs/eventlisteners.md

 - How to securely control how each `EventListener` and its associated objects, such as [`Interceptors`](./interceptors.md), interact with data on your cluster.

-At the minimum, each `EventListener` specifies its own Kubernetes Service account as explained earlier and it acts on all events it receives with the permissions of that service account.
+At the minimum, each `EventListener` specifies its own Kubernetes Service account as explained earlier, and it acts on all events it receives with the permissions of that service account.
 If your business needs mandate more granular permission control across the `Triggers` and `Interceptors` specified in your `EventListeners`, you have the following options: